demqa/AlphaBlending/README.md

 |      -03           |  OFF  |           17483                    |
 |      -03           |  ON   |           3347  (5.22x)            |

-These results show, that we should use SSE to optimise Alpha Blending, because it works really well, especially with more efficient optimisation flags.
+These results show, that we should use SSE to optimise Alpha Blending, because it improves an effieciency a lot, especially with harder optimisation flags.

 #### Installation: